-- GOAL 1: Conserve and enhance existing natural resources and natural ecosystems at Modesto A. Maidique Campus and Biscayne Bay Campus. - Objective 1.1 Implementation and Management of Natural Resource Policies: Implement and manage natural resource policies through use of appropriate University faculty and staff.
+Implementation and Management of Natural Resource Policies: Implement and manage natural resource policies through use of appropriate University faculty and staff.

-Policy 1.1.1 The University shall endeavor to develop a resource of knowledgeable FIU experts to oversee issues relating to development and conservation of University natural resources.
-It shall be the task of the individuals to oversee the implementation of the coastal resource management policies defined in the Conservation Element of this Master Plan.
-It shall also be the task of those individuals to review these policies and, prepare any necessary additional policies, guidelines, procedures and implementation schedules within one year of the adoption of the Master Plan.
-The adopted Master Plan shall be amended as necessary to incorporate those guidelines, procedures and implementation schedules.
+The University shall endeavor to develop a resource of knowledgeable FIU experts to oversee issues relating to development and conservation of University natural resources.
+It shall be the task of the individuals to oversee the implementation of the coastal resource management policies defined in the Conservation Element of this Campus Master Plan.
+It shall also be the task of those individuals to review these policies and prepare any necessary additional policies, guidelines, procedures, and implementation schedules within one year of the adoption of this Campus Master Plan.
+The adopted Campus Master Plan shall be amended as necessary to incorporate those guidelines, procedures, and implementation schedules.

-The University shall provide an administrative staff person of the Environmental Health and Safety Division to serve as Environmental Coordinator to manage these activities.
-The Environmental Coordinator shall periodically review proposed University improvements and activities to ensure University compliance with the policies defined in the Conservation and Coastal Management Elements of this Master Plan.
-The Environmental Coordinator shall also periodically review host community, state and federal conservation and coastal management policies to ensure University compliance with these policies.
+The University shall provide an administrative staff person of the FIU Department of Environmental Health and Safety to serve as Environmental Coordinator to manage these activities.
+The Environmental Coordinator shall periodically review proposed University improvements and activities to ensure University compliance with the policies defined in the Conservation and Coastal Management Elements of this Campus Master Plan.
+The Environmental Coordinator shall also periodically review host community, state, and federal conservation and coastal management policies to ensure University compliance with these policies.

-Objective 1.2 Maintain, Protect and Enhance Natural Resources: Maintain and enhance existing values for natural resources on Modesto A. Maidique Campus and Biscayne Bay Campus.
+Maintain, Protect, and Enhance Natural Resources:

+Maintain and enhance existing natural resources on the Modesto A. Maidique Campus and Biscayne Bay Campus.